 - What kinds of savings goals am I targeting?

 - How soon will I need to access the money?

 - Are checkwriting or ATM access important?

 - What are the fees associated with the account?

-- Are there steps I can take to achieve a higher rate of interest?
+- Are there steps I can take to get a higher interest rate?
 If yes, are there trade-offs that I need to understand?

-Discover Bank offers a full range of CDs and IRA CDs with terms from 3 months to 10 years as well as Money Market and Online Savings Accounts.
-Open an account online in minutes or call our 24-hour U.S-based Customer Service at 1-800-347-7000.
+Discover Bank offers a full range of CDs and IRA CDs with terms from 3 months to 10 years, as well as Money Market and Online Savings Accounts.
+Open an account online or call our 24-hour U.S-based Customer Service at 1-800-347-7000.

 The article and information provided herein are for informational purposes only and are not intended as a substitute for professional advice.